-Electric Blue partnered with a telematic specialist - Omnia, Coventry Council - and a real world emission analytics firm - Emissions Analytics - to test technology and develop a commercial model to help resolve this issue.
+Electric Blue partnered with telematic specialist - Omnia - and real-world emission analytics firm - Emissions Analytics - to test technology and develop a commercial model to help resolve this issue.
 This project received funding from Innovate UK under the Infrastructure Systems programme and launched the Phase 1 project in September 2017.

 A round table event was held, permitting the project partners to provide feedback to a group of key stakeholders.
 The event took the format of a guided discussion to understand the different challenges and market conditions that will affect the next stage of the development process.